Rasheeda McAdoo

-Rasheeda McAdoo (born June 30, 1995) is an American professional tennis player.
-She has career-high rankings of No. 492 in singles, achieved on May 5, 2025, and No. 148 in doubles, achieved on June 9, 2025.
+Rasheeda Alexis McAdoo (born June 30, 1995) is an American tennis player.
+She has career-high rankings of world No. 453 in singles and No. 130 in doubles, both achieved on August 10, 2026.
 She played collegiate tennis at Georgia Tech.

 Early life

 McAdoo was born in Miami to Patrizia and Bob McAdoo.
 Her father is a two-time NBA champion and Hall of Famer who met her mother while playing in Italy.
 Her brother, Ryan, played basketball for the North Carolina Tar Heels.
 She attended American Heritage School in Delray Beach, Florida.
 She and her family moved to Boca Raton, Florida so she could train at the Evert Tennis Academy.

 Career

 McAdoo played collegiate tennis for the Georgia Tech Yellow Jackets.

 In September 2021, she and Ivana Popovic reached the doubles final of the W25 tournament in Fort Worth, but lost to Sophie Chang and Amy Zhu.
 The following month, she and Chanelle Van Nguyen were runners-up in doubles at the W25 H-E-B Women's Pro Tennis Open in Austin, losing to Elysia Bolton and Maegan Manasse in the final.

 In early 2023, she and Jada Hart won two W25 doubles titles in Orlando and Santo Domingo.
 That July, she and Alexandra Osborne won the doubles title at the W25 Open Castilla y León.
-In June 2024, she and Sophie Chang won the doubles title at the W75 Guimarães Ladies Open, defeating sisters Francisca and Matilde Jorge in the final.
-Later that year, she and Chang also won the doubles title at the W75 Central Coast Tennis Classic in Templeton.
+In June 2024, she and Sophie Chang won the title at the W75 Guimarães Ladies Open, defeating sisters Francisca and Matilde Jorge in the final.
+Later that year, she and Chang also won the doubles competition at the W75 Central Coast Open in Templeton.

-In March 2025, she made her WTA Tour debut into the doubles main draw of the Charleston Open with Sophie Chang, but lost in the first round to Bethanie Mattek-Sands and Lucie Šafářová.
+In March 2025, she made her WTA Tour main-draw debut in the doubles tournament of the Charleston Open with Sophie Chang, but lost in the first round to Bethanie Mattek-Sands and Lucie Šafářová.